manasanoolu7/Mole_Detection_Project/README.md

 # Mole_Detection_Project

-[SkinCare](https://mole-detection2.herokuapp.com/) is an application that uses Convolutional Neural Networks (CNN) to classify images of skin moles as malignant or benign.
+It is an application that uses Convolutional Neural Networks (CNN) to classify images of skin moles as malignant or benign.

 ## Objectives